 Instagram, for its part, decided to cease displaying users’ photos on Twitter in a move designed to encourage people to visit Instagram’s own site.

 “Really it’s about where do you go to consume that image, to interact with that image.
 We want that to be on Instagram,” Instagram CEO Kevin Systrom recently told audiences at the LeWeb conference, according to CBSNews.
 “What we realized over time is we really needed to have an awesome web presence.”
 A surprising stance from a company that rose to prominence thanks to its mobile-first mindset.
 VIA HUFFINGTON POST

 You are here : » Queer News » Twitter Makes Big Step To Compete With Instagram: Adds Own Filtering Tools: Video

 Cruise with Accidental Bear Nov 30 – Dec 7

 Accidental Bear Favorites Online Store!
 Check it Out!

 New Gay Travel Pilot!

-Tags2012 2013 AIDS art Arts bear beard Beards Clothing community Conner Habib culture Fall/Winter fashion gay Gay Lesbian and Bisexual Gay Men Hair Ball of Day hairy Health HIV LGBT lol Lookbook male model Marriage Equality masculine MEN mens fashion music Music video mustache new music New York New York City NYC photography pic of day PSA San Francisco Shopping Spring/Summer United States video YouTube
+Tags2012 2013 AIDS art Arts bear beard Beards Clothing community Conner Habib culture Fall/Winter fashion gay Gay Lesbian and Bisexual Gay Men Hair Ball of Day hairy Health HIV LGBT lol Lookbook male model Marriage Equality masculine MEN mens fashion music Music video new music New York New York City NYC photography pic of day PSA San Francisco Shopping Spring/Summer United States video Where the Bears Are YouTube